derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 The post on r/Bitcoin was very popular and received 86% upvotes.
 Using Removeddit we can see that over [7% of the comments were deleted by moderators.](https://removeddit.com/r/Bitcoin/comments/48zhos/what_happened_at_the_satoshi_roundtable/)

 One deleted comment reads ["what could go wrong if Core said, lets HF to 2MB?"](https://removeddit.com/r/Bitcoin/comments/48zhos/_/d0nz17a/)

+#### 06 March 2016

+A post in r/bitcoin claims that 51% of Bitcoin Classic nodes are hosted on AWS.
+The point of the post is to demonstrate that Bitcoin Classic is conducting a sybill attack against the network, but Bitcoin Classic node operators claim the ongoing DDos attacks have [forced operators to use the cloud service](http://www.reddit.com/r/Bitcoin/comments/499bai/51_of_bitcoin_classic_nodes_hosted_on_aws/d0q2glj?utm_source=share&utm_medium=web2x) because it withstands the attacks better.

+>The ddos causes this centralization.
+A node running on Google or Amazon cloud can stand up better to ddos.
+Nodes on smaller VPS providers are vulnerable to ddos.
+A home node is great but some people want to make more bandwidth available to the network.

+>Yes, I moved my classic node from my home connection this weekend because of the ddos going on.

+>Yup.
+I've had no problems with my Azure nodes, but my home connection has been targeted several times.
+I'm testing VPN services so I can continue to run at home, however.

+>In direct response to the DDoS attack.
+Classic-cloud has been instrumental in diluting the attack.

+On the same day, another post in r/bitcoin claims that Bitcoin Classic node counts [have been dropping](https://www.reddit.com/r/Bitcoin/comments/49a0fs/bitcoin_classic_support_plateaus_and_drops_down/d0q92ki/?context=3) suggesting the attacks have had a cooling effect on node operators running Classic.

 #### 16 March 2016